Last updated on December 19, 2022 by Wandering our World

 Thankfully we’re here to help!
-Below we pit Puerto Vallarta vs Mazatlan, letting you know what to expect in each, comparing the beaches, culture, and nightlife.
+We know these destinations well.
+So below we pit Puerto Vallarta vs Mazatlan, letting you know what to expect in each, comparing the beaches, culture, nightlife and more.

-We then give you a run down of some of the best natural sights and things to do in each destination to help you decide which one is better for your holiday!
+We then give you a run down of some of the best natural sights and things to do in each destination.
+All to help you decide which one is better for your holiday!

 Many people think these destinations will be quite similar as they’re both on Mexico’s Pacific coastline.
-However there are notable differences.
+However there are some very notable differences.